4GeeksAcademy/react-flask-hello/README.md

 5. Run the migrations: `$ pipenv run upgrade`
 6. Run the application: `$ pipenv run start`

+> Note: Codespaces users can connect to psql by typing: `psql -h localhost -U gitpod example`

 ### Backend Populate Table Users

 To insert test users in the database execute the following command: